dayz9998jp/ASM/README.md

 #Arma Server Monitor#

-"Arma Server Monitor" is a spin-off of my "arma engine performance research".
+"Arma Server Monitor" is a spin-off of my playing around with the arma engine.

 Propertys: